aasanki17/azure-terraform-labs/README.md

 │   └── README.md
 │
 ├── .gitignore
-└── README.md                                         # This file
+└── README.md                                          # Root documentation for the repository
 ```

 ## About Me